 - Dinner: Grilled shrimp skewers with bell peppers and pineapple

-People with hypothyroidism may find that they gain weight more easily than people without the condition.
-This is because hypothyroidism can reduce metabolism.
+People with hypothyroidism may gain weight more easily than people without the condition.
+This is because hypothyroidism can slow metabolism.

-Having a healthful diet rich in fruits, vegetables, filling proteins, and healthy fats can help manage weight and boost well-being.
-These foods are also rich in nutrients and may help people feel fuller for longer.
+Having a healthy diet rich in fruits, vegetables, filling proteins, and healthy fats can help manage weight and boost well-being.
+These foods are also rich in fiber, which may help people feel fuller for longer.

 In addition, regular moderate- to high-intensity aerobic exercise and strength training can help boost metabolism and promote weight loss.
 Staying active can also improve levels of energy and the quality of sleep.

-In addition, a person may notice a little weight loss — typically under 10% — when they take medication to treat hypothyroidism.
+In addition, a person may notice a small weight reduction — typically under 10% — when they take medication to treat hypothyroidism.

 Untreated, it can reduce metabolism and cause fatigue, among other symptoms.
 Treatment usually involves taking a synthetic version of thyroid hormones.

-Some foods and nutrients can help or hinder the thyroid’s function.
-Overall, it is important to aim for a healthful diet that supports the absorption of thyroid medication and helps with maintaining a healthy weight.
+Some nutrients and foods can help or hinder the thyroid’s function.
+Overall, it is important to aim for a healthy diet that supports the absorption of thyroid medication and helps with maintaining a healthy weight.